isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Before deciding that you cannot afford or don't like exception-based error handling, have a look at the [alternatives](#Re-no-throw-raii);
+Before deciding that you cannot afford or don’t like exception-based error handling, have a look at the [alternatives](#Re-no-throw-raii);
 they have their own complexities and problems.
 Also, as far as possible, measure before making claims about efficiency.